shakuntala123/API/README.md

 This project is a simple Node.js and Express.js REST API for managing users.
 It uses MOCK_DATA.json as a mock database to perform CRUD (Create, Read, Update, Delete) operations on user data.
 The API includes endpoints to fetch, create, update, and delete users, along with an HTML page to display the list of users.

 Features
-Display Users as HTML: View a list of users in a simple HTML format.
+-Display Users as HTML: View a list of users in a simple HTML format.
-REST API Endpoints:
+-REST API Endpoints:
-Fetch all users.
+-Fetch all users.
-Fetch a user by ID.
+-Fetch a user by ID.
-Add a new user.
+-Add a new user.
-Update user details by ID.
+-Update user details by ID.
-Delete a user by ID.
+-Delete a user by ID.
 File-Based Persistence: Changes to user data are saved to MOCK_DATA.json.

 Installation